githall/Plato/README.md

 # License

-Plato is **100% free** and **open source** software licensed under the GNU Lesser General Public License v3.0.
+Plato is **100% free** and **open source** software licensed under the GNU General Public License v3.0.

-Before using Plato please review [the Plato license](https://github.com/InstantASP/plato/blob/master/COPYING) and ensure your happy with the terms and conditions defined by the license.
+Before using Plato please review [the GPL 3.0 license](https://github.com/InstantASP/plato/blob/master/COPYING) and ensure your happy with the terms and conditions defined by the license.

 ---